nowalshah/summer-2026-internship-tracker/README.md

 ## 👩‍💻 About

-Built as part of my CPAN 144 coursework at college.
 I am currently looking for a Summer 2026 internship or co-op opportunity in the GTA.

 🔗 [LinkedIn](https://www.linkedin.com/in/syeda-nowal-shah-4160962b5/)